ChanderG/c-compiler/growth.md

 Going with a global storage for declaration tree approach.

 ###After 6b25a9a19303acc2aafd236f35b4dcfeeab8d0c5
 Now the function main has been fixed to help continue with declaration.
-Also, the declaration on first line of function is NOT going to be done.
+Also, the declaration on first line of function is NOT going to be done.Started adding functions to the symbol table class for lookup and update.
+Moved all definitions from header to c/cpp file.Note that file is still a c file but has class stuff inside.